amida-tech/orange-api/README.md

 # you also need a client secret (any hexstring) which should be
 # placed into .secret in the root app directory (often `orange-api`)

+# finally you'll also need to configure the notification settings
+# (primarily twilio and sendgrid API auth keys) in config.js

 #install dependencies and build
 npm install
 grunt dev